What is the Machinery Directive?

 A technical documentation must contain the following points:

-Which harmonised standards are often applied to the Machinery Directive?
+Which harmonized standards are often applied to the Machinery Directive?

 Along the three types of standards, you will find examples of commonly used standards: